p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 * **Resist** - Resist the effects of mental assault, such as Distract or Persuade.
 The GM could also call for a Resist Check to stay awake for a long period of time or remain focused despite distracting circumstances, or when you are Targeted with certain Contests.

 ## Move
 Moving encompasses all manner of movement, including traversing obstacles and challenging environmental situations.
-Simply walking or running does not require a Check.
-If there are obstacles in your way, such as walls, gaps, or bodies of water, you may have to make Checks to traverse them.
-These do not take a separate Action, they are simply made as part of your Move.
+When you Move, you can travel a total distance up to your Speed.
+You can split your total Movement before and after your other Action.
+Simply walking or running does not require a Check, but if there are obstacles in your way, such as walls, gaps, or bodies of water, you may have to make Checks to traverse them.
+These do not take separate Actions; they are simply made as part of your Move.
 The GM determines the Rank of the obstacle, which you must overcome with a Check, likely using the Athletics Skill.
 This follows the same structure as a Task (see below).
 If you succeed on the Check, you successfully traverse the terrain.
-If you fail, your Move stops and you cannot Move any further with that Action.
+If you fail, your Move ends and you cannot Move any further with that Action.
 All Move Tasks are Skill Capped (see below).

-When you Move, you are assumed to be Facing in the direction you are Moving.
-If you wish to be Facing a different direction than the way you’re Moving, your Speed is reduced by half.

-You may choose your Facing at the start and end of your Turn.
-As a Reaction, you can change your Facing at any time.

-**Sneaking**: When you Move, you may attempt to do so Sneakily.
-At the end of your Movement, roll a Sneak Rank Check and compare it to the Perceive Ranks of those that could see or hear you.
-Characters whose Perceive you beat are Unaware of you and your Movement as long as you had Cover or Concealment throughout the Movement.
-If you Moved more than half your Speed while Sneaking, you Low Roll the Sneak Check.
+**Sneaking**: When you Move, you may attempt to avoid notice.
+While Sneaking, your Speed is 15ft.
+Roll a Reflexes Check and compare it to the Perceive Rank of any Threats from which you have Cover and Concealment during your Move.
+Threats are Unaware of you if you beat their Perceive Rank.
+If you take any other Action, Threats are no longer Unaware of you after you have completed that Action.

-You may also attempt to perform any other Action Sneakily.
-Simply roll the Sneak Check once you have completed the Action to determine who was Unaware.

-Making an Attack automatically reveals you unless the weapon has the Silent Property.
+**Focusing on Move**: When you focus on Moving, you gain two benefits: your Speed increases by (+15) feet and you High Roll any Checks made to traverse terrain or Sneak during the Move.

 ## Tasks
 Tasks cover interactions with objects and the environment.
 From picking a lock to tracking a coyote through the desert, Tasks cover a wide variety of situations.